Impact Organizations of Nova Scotia

 And Informing Our Values:

-We reject scarcity mindsets and capitalist notions of individualism that promote the hoarding and exploitation of resources.
-We embrace the themes of Ubuntu (I am because we are) and Msit No’kmaq (All My Relations), striving to work in ways that are communal, celebratory, and radically generous.
+We reject capitalist ideas of individualism and mindsets that promote scarcity and reward the exploitation and hoarding of resources.
+Embracing the themes of Ubuntu (I am because we are) and Msit No’kmaq (All My Relations), our work is communal, celebratory, and radically generous.

 learn more about Jeddi